Varheel/SteamWorkshopUploader/README.md

-# IASWorkshop
+# SteamWorkshopUploader
-A tool that uploads Steam Workshop items for the game, "I Am Sakuya"
+This is a tool that uploads mods for GZDoom games to the Steam Workshop.
+With a few changes, it could be used for other games too.

 The main version targets .NET 5 and uses [Facepunch.Steamworks](https://github.com/Facepunch/Facepunch.Steamworks).